ParasKumarGupta/Analysis-of-Boston-Dataset-using-machine-Learning/README.md

-# SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi I made this project during the 7 Days Free Bootcamp, conducted by shape ai